magento/merchdocs/src/sales/quotes.md

 ## B2B role resources for stores

-Configuration options for quotes are are for B2B only and are controlled via [Role Resources]({% link system/permissions-role-resources.md %}).
+Configuration options for quotes are for B2B only and are controlled via [Role Resources]({% link system/permissions-role-resources.md %}).
 These role resources must be set for the [User Role]({% link system/permissions-user-roles.md %}) that the admin user is under.
 Find them under Stores > Settings > Configuration > Quotes Section in the Role Resources list.

 ## To apply an action: